StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/How To Flash Official OpenWrt To R6S eMMC/README.md

 * Insert the MicroSD card into your NanoPi R6S
 * Power the R6S on. it will automatically install your firmware.
 You can watch the installation progress by observing the LEDs’ status.
 * Congrats you've flashed OpenWrt firmware on the R6S!'
+* After installation remove the microSD card from your R6S otherwise it will boot from MicroSD instead of eMMC.
 * Default Logins
 	* user = root
 	* pass = password